dilip2882/Kotlin-Coroutines-and-Flow-UseCases/KotlinCoroutinesandFlowUseCases/README.md

 * How to avoid 5 common mistakes when using Kotlin Coroutines [[link](https://youtu.be/coq9XDMB-yU)]
 * Best Practices for using Kotlin Coroutines in Android Development [[link](https://youtu.be/tVDCpjqQ1Ro)]

-## ✍️ Related blog posts
-* 7 Common Mistakes you might be making when using Kotlin Coroutines [[link](https://www.lukaslechner.com/7-common-mistakes-you-might-be-making-when-using-kotlin-coroutines/)]
-* Why exception handling with Kotlin Coroutines is so hard and how to successfully master it! [[link](https://www.lukaslechner.com/why-exception-handling-with-kotlin-coroutines-is-so-hard-and-how-to-successfully-master-it/)]
-* Kotlin Coroutines exception handling cheat sheet [[link](https://www.lukaslechner.com/coroutines-exception-handling-cheat-sheet/)]
-* Understanding Kotlin Coroutines with this mental model [[link](https://www.lukaslechner.com/understanding-kotlin-coroutines-with-this-mental-model/)]
-* Do I need to call suspend functions of Retrofit and Room on a background thread? [[link](https://www.lukaslechner.com/do-i-need-to-call-suspend-functions-of-retrofit-and-room-on-a-background-thread/)]
-* Comparing Kotlin Coroutines with Callbacks and RxJava [[link](https://www.lukaslechner.com/comparing-kotlin-coroutines-with-callbacks-and-rxjava/)]
-* How to run an expensive calculation with Kotlin Coroutines on the Android Main Thread without freezing the UI [[link](https://www.lukaslechner.com/how-to-run-an-expensive-calculation-with-kotlin-coroutines-on-the-android-main-thread-without-freezing-the-ui/)]

 ## ⭐️ Coroutine Use Cases
 1. [Perform single network request](#1-perform-single-network-request)
 2. [Perform two sequential network requests](#2-perform-two-sequential-network-requests)